xrichervis/Hansard-scraper/README.md

-# Hansard-scraper
+# Hansard Database Scraper

-This is the beginnings of the scraper I will use to collect data from Hansard.
+This is the web scraper I hope to use over the course of my time with Airwars.